McNepp/QApplicationContext/README.md

 **Note:**, while constructing the `QList` with dependencies, the ordering of registrations of **non-interdependent services** will be honoured as much as possible.
 In the above example, the services "hamburgWeather" and "berlinWeather" will appear in that order in the `QList` that is passed to the `PropFetcherAggreator`.

+In case you have the ProxyRegistration for the dependency at hand, you may skip the invocation of mcnepp::qtdi::inject() and use the ProxyRegistration directly:

+....auto networkRegistration = context->getRegistration<QNetworkAccessManager>();
+    context->registerService(Service<PropFetcherAggregator>{networkRegistration});

 ### PRIVATE_COPY